Arbat (town): Transportation

-Photo of Arbat agricultural Airport from June,2017 while driving planes.

 The Arbat Agricultural Airport is a significant facility located in the Arbat district of Sulaymaniyah Governorate.
 It was established in 2005 and has primarily served civil and agricultural purposes.
 In 2018, the airport underwent a significant expansion, with its runways extended to 45 meters in width and 2 kilometers in length.
 This expansion made it the largest agricultural airport in Iraq.
 Today, the airport also functions as a training center, offering continuous piloting courses for aviation students.
 This training provides hands-on experience in aircraft operations and pilot training, contributing to the demand for skilled aviation professionals in the Kurdistan Region.

 The town is connected to Sulaymaniyah via paved roads, making it accessible by car and public transportation.
 Its proximity to Sulaymaniyah provides residents with access to the services and facilities of the larger city.

 In addition to handling civilian traffic, the airport is also used by the Counter-Terrorism Group (CTG) special forces.